skramm/gift-for-html/README.md

 All it does is some text replacement.

-To install (it is a 3 file script), just clone the repo and run `sudo ./install.sh`.
+To install (4 files), just clone the repo and run `sudo ./install.sh`.
 Should work out of the box on any standard Linux platform.

 ## Limitations